 Rob: It sounds like if I’m at Vanguard, I could invest the money not unlike I could in a Vanguard IRA.
 I could pick the Vanguard Mutual Funds or, I suppose the ETFs, to invest in inside this annuity.

 Tim Holmes: Right.
-Within our product there’s 17 different Vanguard funds that are actually separate insurance funds from what you— they have to be separate from a regulatory perspective, but we basically just model them after very specific Vanguard funds and much like an IRA, you can exchange between the fund.
+Within our product there’s 17 different Vanguard funds that are actually separate insurance funds from what you do— they have to be separate from a regulatory perspective, but we basically just model them after very specific Vanguard funds and much like an IRA, you can exchange between the fund.
 And, as long as you’re within the annuity, none of that is taxable.

 Rob: So you have, for example, I’m sure there’s some kind of S&P 500 Index Fund in the annuity that you can choose from?